Shard-Labs/PoLido-docs/docs/faq.md

    1. Polygon is planning to enable auctions for adding more validators.
 More information here: https://forum.matic.network/t/auction-mechansim-a-mechanism-to-replace-bad-and-under-performing-validators/1044

    2. Until then, we will have to coordinate with Polygon team to get some initial slots.

+7. Can an operator exit the protocol at anytime?
+   1. Yes, an operator can quit the protocol at anytime they wish to.